Opinion: What happened on June 1 last year is not just 'one incident'

 What happened that horrific day was not just “one incident.”
-For the families and loved ones, it was four murders, one suicide and countless lives forever changed.
+For the families and loved ones of those who were killed, it was four murders, one suicide and countless lives forever changed.

+One such family is from Sand Springs — the family of Amanda Glenn, 40, a receptionist in the office of Dr. Preston Phillips, who also was killed, along with Dr. Stephanie Husen and William Love of Mannford.

 It was five loved ones who did not return home that night.
 It was five funerals.
 It was five lives with belongings painstakingly sorted and donated to loved ones or people in need.